stevepop/terraform-sandbox/webserver_with_lb/README.md

 # Terraform Sandbox

-This repository contains the results of my progress in learning how to setup and manage servers using Infrastructure as code with reference to Terraform.
+This repository as a sandbox for setting up and managing servers using Infrastructure as code with reference to Terraform.